VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 ## Open Sensors and Generators

-Hardware is gradually becoming more general purpose, and as this happens it would be amazing if they were opened up enough to allow for experimentation.
-Think using full on software defined radio chips for Wifi and Bluetooth, such that they could be reconfigured on the fly and a different antenna attached to make use of GPS, cellular, or satellite internet.
-There's already a mini PCI-e card SDR [on the market](https://www.crowdsupply.com/fairwaves/xtrx). like this, but it's my understanding that many wifi chipsets are effectively just limited SDRs running locked down firmware anyway.
+Hardware is gradually becoming more general purpose, and as this happens, it would be amazing if they were opened up enough to allow for experimentation.
+Think using full on software defined radio chips for Wi-Fi and Bluetooth, such that they could be reconfigured on the fly and a different antenna attached to make use of GPS, cellular, or satellite internet.
+There's already a mini PCI-e card SDR [on the market](https://www.crowdsupply.com/fairwaves/xtrx).
+Like this, but it's my understanding that many Wi-Fi chipsets are effectively just limited SDRs running locked down firmware anyway.
 Why not open it up?

 I also want more platform to have GPIO access.
-On a full on desktop or laptop this would have to be done with care to avoid people straight up frying devices, but I think the [wide array of hats](https://www.adafruit.com/category/286) available for the RaspberryPi shows that having this as an option would really allow for some cool hardware to exist.
+On a full on desktop or laptop, this would have to be done with care to avoid people straight up frying devices, but I think the [wide array of hats](https://www.adafruit.com/category/286) available for the RaspberryPi shows that having this as an option would really allow for some cool hardware to exist.

 I also want senors and IOT devices to be more open and extendable.
 Give me a serial out, let me wire it up to my own home automation.
 I mentioned above that I have a CO2 meter from CO2Meter.com, but I'm looking at getting [this](https://www.adafruit.com/product/4867?utm_source=youtube&utm_medium=videodescrip&utm_campaign=newproducts) CO2 sensor just so I can get reading out of it easier.

 IOT especially **needs** to be open.
-In 2020 alone [Wink started charging customers $5/mo](https://www.consumerreports.org/smart-home/wink-tells-users-pay-up-or-we-will-disable-smart-home-hub/) for app access to IOT gear they already owned, and [Sonos bricked devices with 'Recycle Mode'](https://www.theverge.com/2019/12/30/21042871/sonos-recycle-mode-trade-up-program-controversy).
+In 2020 alone, [Wink started charging customers $5/mo](https://www.consumerreports.org/smart-home/wink-tells-users-pay-up-or-we-will-disable-smart-home-hub/) for app access to IOT gear they already owned, and [Sonos bricked devices with 'Recycle Mode'](https://www.theverge.com/2019/12/30/21042871/sonos-recycle-mode-trade-up-program-controversy).

 ## Software that breaks the mold